NethServer/docs/administrator-manual/en/backup.rst

 * SSL certificates

 .. warning:: Do not restore a configuration backup of an old installation to a new one.
-   The backup should always have the same version of the new installation.
+   The backup must belong to a |product| having the same operating system version of the new one.

    E.g.: Avoid the restore a configuration backup of a 7.4.1708 installation on a 7.6.1810 one.
    Such scenario could lead to unexpected results.